sendgridlabs/loaderio-docs/source/tests/creating.md

 Specifying the number of connections depends on the test type.

-- **non-cycling test**: there is just one field: "Connections".
-Whatever number you enter here is the number of connections that will be made to your server.
+- **Clients per test**: there is just one field: "Connections".
+Whatever number you enter here is the number of connections that will be made to your server over the duration of the test

+- **Clients per second**: there is just one field: "Connections".
+Whatever number you enter here is the number of connections that will be made to your server per second

-- **cycling test**: there is a "from" and a "to" field.
-Cycling tests start with some number of connections ("from") and can increase the connections throughout the test, reaching the number in the "to" field by the end of the test.
+- **Maintain client load**: there is a "from" and a "to" field.
+The test starts with some number of connections ("from") and can increase the connections throughout the test, reaching the number in the "to" field by the end of the test.

 The **duration** field means the same in both cases: the amount of time to run the test, in seconds.